sourcegraph/handbook/content/departments/people-talent/people-ops/process/teammate-sentiment/impact-reviews/index.md

 ### Writing effective feedback & self reviews

-Self reviews and peer feedback are crucial inputs to our bi-annual 360 Impact Review Cycle.
+Self reviews and peer feedback are crucial inputs to our annual 360 Impact Review Cycle.
 Effective feedback is specific, and actionable.
 Great examples of accomplishments include a brief outline of the situation, response to the situation, and overall impact of the result.

 To create great examples, we recommend using the Situation-Behavior-Impact (SBI) model to write effective reviews.
 [Visit our Handbook page on writing effective reviews](../../../process/giving-feedback.md)